 A few modifications to historic camp buildings occurred within the period of significance but none significantly diminish their integrity as they retain their historic appearance and their historic function.
 Electricity arrived in the late 1940s and buildings wired accordingly.
 Most cabins have replacement sliding windows installed within their original openings.
-Many wood decks were added to a number of the cabins to expand living space and room for social gatherings.
 Cabin interiors also experienced improvements with installation of hardwood floors and insulated ceilings.
 Metal roofs are gradually replacing asphalt shingles, a necessary step to protect the camp from fire, especially after the 2021 Robinson Draw fire came within 600 feet near the northeast corner of the camp.

 The camp has evolved over the years but due to concentrated efforts by the YBRA members, the camp holds true to its original appearance and character.
 The camp still exists in its pristine condition due to the constant infrastructure maintenance or upgrades over the years when time and money allowed.
-Having a permanent caretaker proves critical in this matter along with the volunteerism of YBRA members through their time and labor throughout the camp's existence.34
+Having a permanent caretaker of course proves critical in this matter along with the volunteerism of YBRA members through their time and labor throughout the camp's existence.32

 Fanshawe Lodge, the Main Wash House, and the Tom Dorf Cabin are the only historic buildings with additions.
 The lodge kitchen was enlarged in 1984 for a walk-in cooler and standing freezer.
-Later, in 2017, an extension off the 1984 addition provided the kitchen staff with a bath/shower room.
+Later, in 2006, an extension off the 1984 addition provided the kitchen staff with a bath/shower room.
 These additions do not overshadow the original lodge, as the gable roof is lower than the original lodge roof.
 Located at the east end of the lodge, the additions are unobtrusive and do not affect the historic lodge appearance and character.